-15. Coverage for at least 80% of the charges for outpatient prescription drugs after a drug deductible of no more than \$6,250 per calendar year.
-Subject to sub.
-(4) (a) 20., this coverage may only be included in a Medicare supplement policy issued before January 1, 2006.
+15. Coverage for at least 80% of the charges for outpatient prescription drugs after a drug deductible of no more than \$6,250 per calender year.

 16. Payment in full for all usual and customary expenses of hospital and ambulatory surgery center charges and anesthetics for dental care required by s.
-632.895 (12), Stats.
+632.895(12), Stats.
 Issuers are not required to duplicate benefits paid by Medicare.

 17. Payment in full for all usual and customary expenses for breast reconstruction required by s.
-632.895 (13), Stats.
+632.895(13), Stats.
 Issuers are not required to duplicate benefits paid by Medicare.

 (i) Permissible additional coverage only added to the policy as separate riders.
-The issuer shall issue a separate rider for each coverage the issuer chooses to offer.
-Issuers shall ensure that the riders offered are compliant with MMA, that each rider is priced separately, available for purchase separately at any time, subject to underwriting and the pre-existing limitation allowed in sub.
-(4) (a) 2., and may consist of the following:
+The issuer shall issue a separate rider for each coverage the issuer chooses to offer and each rider shall be priced separately, available for purchase separately at any time, subject to underwriting and the preexisting limitation allowed in sub.
+(4) (a) 2., and may consist only of the following: